 NOTE: All attendees under the age of 18 years old must submit a completed and signed parental release form to attend the open house.
 Download this form here and email it prior to the event to Colly Mitchell to finalize registration for those individuals.
-You may send a scanned copy of the signed form, or you may also send a CLEAR photographed copy of the form.
+You may send a scanned copy of the signed form, or you may also send a CLEAR and LEGIBLE photographed copy of the form.
 If you have any questions, feel free to contact Colly Mitchell.

 Buzz on Biotechnology allows:

 - Students, teachers, parents, siblings, to see innovative research at Georgia Tech

 - Explore Tech's campus and the state-of-the-art Institute for Bioengineering and Bioscience

 - Engage in hands-on science and engineering concepts

 - View sample demonstrations